cloudfoundry/docs-cfcr/docs/installing/vsphere/deploying-bosh-vsphere.md

 	!!! warning
 		The `director-secrets.yml` file contains sensitive information and should not be under version control.

-1. Ensure your vSphere hostname can be resolved using `8.8.8.8` as the nameserver.
+1. Ensure your vCenter hostname can be resolved using `8.8.8.8` as the nameserver.
 For example:

 	<p class="terminal">$ dig @8.8.8.8 ab2-host-a101-11.foo-12.bar.cf-example.com</p>